kurniawano/ictpsp.github.io/_Learning_Objectives/overview.md

 * evaluate math expression with various precedence
 * use compound operators
 * state the three basic control structures, i.e. sequential, branch and iteration
+* identify basic structures from a given problem
 * state the Python keywords to be used for each basic control structures
-* implement branch structure using if-else statement
+* draw flow chart for sequential, branch and iterative structure
-* implement simple iteration using while loop
-* identify basic structures from a given problem

 ## Lesson 4: Boolean Data Type and Branch Structure

 By the end of this lesson, students should be able to:
 * create a boolean data type
 * convert a variable into a boolean data type
 * evaluate relational and logical operators
 * specify the precedence of relational and logical operators
+* implement branch structure using if-else statement
 * implement branch structure using if-elif-else statement
 * draw a flow chart for if-else and nested if-else
 * explain the difference between if-elif and if-if codes